 The technical answer is yes, you could freeze these.
 I would put them in the freezer after rolling them; make sure to wrap them in a layer of plastic AND a layer of foil.

 That said, I don’t know that I’d recommend it.
-The tortillas are likely to get soggy after thawing and the filling might acquire an odd texture, and that’s not really going to be the best experience for anyone.
+The tortillas are likely to get soggy after thawing and cream cheese tends to split after freezing, which would give the filling a weird texture.
+That’s not going to be the best experience for anyone.

-If you want to make them ahead of time, try prepping the cream cheese filling a few days ahead and assembling them the night before as I mentioned above.
+If you want to make them ahead of time, try prepping the cream cheese filling a few days before and assembling them the night before as I mentioned above.

 Go forth with your cream cheese ranch roll ups and conquer all of the parties.
-From holiday parties to barbecues to movie nights with your best friends, I can promise that you’ll be the most popular person there for bringing these along.
+From holiday and game day parties to barbecues and movie nights with your best friends, I can promise that you’ll be the most popular person there for bringing these along.

 Cream Cheese Ranch Roll-ups